 The Board must approve all bank accounts opened or established in the District's or a District school's name or with the District's Federal Employer Identification Number.
-All checks issued by the School District must be signed by either the Treasurer or Board President.
+All checks issued by the School District must be signed by either the Treasurer or Director of Business Services.